Retrieving objects

 Retrieving an object with an internal identifier

-If we want to retrieve our first running example, then we just need to call the API with the localname of the identifier in the returned Import Report.
+If we want to retrieve our first running example, we need to call the API with the local name of the identifier in the returned Import Report.

 You should see a response similar to the one below: